stevensgsp/quotes-api/README.md

 php artisan vendor:publish --tag=quotes-api-ui
 ```

-This will publish the UI assets in the `public/vendor/quotes-api/assets` directory and the Vue.js components in `resources/js/components`.
+This will publish the UI assets in the `public/vendor/quotes-api/assets` directory.

 ### Publishing the Views